How to Improve Website Readability? 7 Ways for 2021

 Both sentences score well on readability tests.
 Both are short sentences employing short words.
 While everyone might understand the first sentence, the second sentence has bigger implications that might require a law degree to fully comprehend!

-This is why it is important to not just make sure your copy is readable, but it’s also understandable.
+This is why it is important to make sure that your copy is readable and understandable.

 You can test how familiar and comprehensible your copy is to the reader using a Cloze Test.